LandSandBoat/lsb-wiki/Miscellaneous-(Server).md

 ## Make your character a Game Master

-Execute HeidiSQL > connect to your database > select "chars" > "Data" tab > "gmlevel" column > modify the value from 0 to 5 (maximum level) > close HeidiSQL.
+Open up your SQL editor > connect to your database > select "chars" > "Data" tab > "gmlevel" column > modify the value from 0 to 5 (maximum level) > close your editor.

 Change zone in game to apply.